h-debin/iOSonRails/README.md

 ### how it works

 this project started from Dec.
-30 2014, we are make a News iOS App with a Rails-backend serve, we come up a post about iOSonRails with a feature or functional release.
+30 2014, we are making a News iOS App with a Rails-backend serve, we come up a post about iOSonRails with a feature or functional release.
 We have completed following topics till now.

 |# | topic | release |
 |---| ----- | -------- |